alyona-chur/ai-file-completion-tool/README.md

 1. Clone the repository.
 2. Install the dependencies with `pip install -r requirements.txt`.
-3. Create configuration and input file.
+3. Create configuration and input files.

 ## Usage